open-feature/go-sdk-contrib/tools/provider-tck/README.md

 are what the capability requires beyond the lossy one.
 All three declare `@large-integers`, because the `int64` a flag was seeded with is what comes back.

+None of the three declares `@disabled-flags` either, and that one is a defect rather than an absence — see the finding below.
+An in-memory provider is the architecture that *can* satisfy the capability, because the caller's default never has to leave the process.

 The flag set the three are seeded from is decoded from the specification's `canonical-flags.json` rather than transcribed, and the decoding keeps the type each number was written with: `10` is an `int64` flag and `10.0` a `float64` one.
 That distinction is what the lossless-coercion scenario